chisombiri/day_11/README.md

 # day_11
-## Responsive website: html and css
+## Responsive website: html and css with parallax effect